Paperback-iOS/website/src/help/guides/getting-started.md

  * Check our [AltStore installation guide](/help/installation/public-altstore/)

-If you are a patreon supporter, you will receive an email to your patreon address regarding information about accessing Paperback through TestFlight.
+If you are a Patreon supporter, you will receive an email to your Patreon address regarding information about accessing Paperback through TestFlight.
 The Patreon version of the application contains many additional beta features which can be used before it becomes available on the public one.

  * Check our [Patreon installation guide](/help/installation/beta-testflight/)